-- Provide a copy of this policy - Explain the process for filing a formal complaint and provide a copy of the Sexual Harassment Complaint Form on which the complainant may, if he or she agrees to disclose the information, provide details regarding the allegation, including the name of the accused individual and the date, location, and general nature of the alleged violation of policy - Explain avenues for resolution, including informal and formal - Explain the steps involved in an investigation and hearing under this policy - Discuss confidentiality standards and concerns

-- Refer to law enforcement, counseling, medical, academic or other resources, as appropriate - Discuss, as appropriate, possible supportive measures, which are available with or without the filing of a formal complaint
+- Provide a copy of this policy and a copy of Act 470 of 2023, codified at Ark.
+Code Ann. § 6-62-1401 et seq. - Explain the process for filing a formal complaint and provide a copy of the Sexual Harassment Complaint Form on which the complainant may, if he or she agrees to disclose the information, provide details regarding the allegation, including the name of the accused individual and the date, location, and general nature of the alleged violation of policy - Explain avenues for resolution, including informal and formal - Explain the steps involved in an investigation and hearing under this policy - Discuss confidentiality standards and concerns - Refer to law enforcement, counseling, medical, academic or other resources, as appropriate - Discuss, as appropriate, possible supportive measures, which are available with or without the filing of a formal complaint

-If the complainant requests that no further action be taken and/or that no formal complaint be pursued, the Title IX Coordinator (and/or his or her designee) will inform the complainant that retaliation is prohibited and that honoring the complainant's request may limit the College's ability to fully respond to the incident.
+If the complainant requests that no further action be taken and/or that no formal complaint be pursued, the Title IX Coordinator (and/or his or her designee) will inform the complainant that retaliation is prohibited and that honoring the complainant's request may limit the University's ability to fully respond to the incident.
 In the event the complainant stands firm on his or her request that no further action be taken, the Title IX Coordinator will evaluate whether to file a complaint under the criteria set forth below.